OsamaRimawi/Palestinian_Vehicle_Agency_JavaProject/README.md

 # Palestinian_Vehicle_Agency_JavaProject
-JAVA assignment, applying the OOP concepts like (abstract class, interfaces,Polymorphism,exception handling,Files manipulation and encapsulation) .
+JAVA assignment, applying the OOP concepts like (Abstract class, Interfaces,Polymorphism,Exception handling,Files manipulation and Encapsulation) .

 In this repository You can find the Assignment description and the JAVA code .